Privacy Notice

 • The right to data portability – a right to receive the personal information you provided to us in a structured, commonly used and machine-readable format; and/or to transmit that information to a third party in certain circumstances.

-You can exercise any of the above rights free of charge, including submitting an access request, by contacting us at nt@troussetlaw.com.
+You can exercise any of the above rights, including submitting an access request, by contacting us at nt@troussetlaw.com.

 Keeping this Privacy Notice updated